skipperbent/simple-php-router/README.md

 Simple, fast and yet powerful PHP router that is easy to get integrated and in any project.
 Heavily inspired by the way Laravel handles routing, with both simplicity and expand-ability in mind.

-**Please note that this documentation is currently work-in-progress.
-Feel free to contribute.**

----

 ## Table of Contents

 - [Getting started](#getting-started)